-It is too easy to go about our busy lives and not notice symptoms of physical or mental illness.
-Our body has built-in warning systems which alert us to the signs that we need to pay attention.
+It is too easy to go about our busy lives and not notice physical or mental illness symptoms.
+Our body has built-in warning systems which alert us to the signs of mental illness that we need to pay attention to.

 Here are five warning signs of mental illness to watch for, especially when you have two or more of these symptoms.